JPal-Programming/StuckOverflow_SRMHackathon/README.md

 **Middle-end:** NodeJS Web Scraper

-The NodeJS has multiple functions:
+The NodeJS script has multiple functions:

 1. Scraping the web for data about the stops: